Carteolol use while Breastfeeding

 Medically reviewed by Drugs.com.
 Last updated on Mar 12, 2023.

 No data are available for the use of carteolol during breastfeeding.
 Because its excretion into breastmilk is probably extensive, other beta-adrenergic blocking drugs are preferred to oral carteolol while breastfeeding a neonate.
 Infants over 2 months of age have more mature kidney function and are less likely to be affected.

-Ophthalmic use of carteolol by the mother should pose little risk to the breastfed infant.
-To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.
+Ophthalmic use of carteolol by the mother should pose little risk to the breastfed infant, although some guidelines state that gel formulations are preferred over solutions.[1,2] substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.

 The excretion of beta-adrenergic blocking drugs into breastmilk is largely determined by their protein binding.
 Those with low binding are more extensively excreted into breastmilk.
 Accumulation of the drugs in the infant is related to the fraction excreted in urine.
 With 60% protein binding, 15% renal excretion and a moderately long half-life, carteolol presents a relatively high risk for accumulation in infants, especially neonates.

 Maternal Levels.
 Relevant published information was not found as of the revision date.

 Infant Levels.
 Relevant published information was not found as of the revision date.